McALESTER ARMY AMMUNITION PLANT, Okla. — Control. Balance. Takedown.

 “With our techniques, if they use them correctly, everything will look good on camera.
 There is no pain.
 The only pain that could occur is if a suspect resists and they inflict pain on themselves.”

-While the MCAAP security team seldom encounters unruly people, Spier felt it was important for them to receive hand-to-hand protection and disruption techniques training that could be used to defuse a potentially volatile situation.
+While the MCAAP security team seldom encounters unruly people, Spier felt it was important for them to receive hand-to-hand protection and disruption techniques training that could be used to diffuse a potentially volatile situation.

 “It’s every officer’s goal not to engage in hand-to-hand combat,” said Spier.